existedinnettw/pdf_signature/docs/wireframe.md

 Design notes:
 - Central drop zone with hint text: “Drag a PDF here or click to select”.
-- Minimal top bar with app name and a gear icon for settings.
+- Minimal top bar with app name and a "Configure" button with a gear icon for settings.
 - Clean layout encouraging first action.

 Illustration: